 Aquaphor is one of the most popular skincare brands in the world, and mostly sells healing ointments.
 The brand claims that their products create a protective barrier and an “ideal healing environment” for skin.

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Aquaphor Healing Ointment to give our take on whether or not it's likely to support skin healing, and whether or not it's healthy overall.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Aquaphor Healing Ointment to give our take on whether or not it's likely to support skin repair, and whether or not it's healthy.

 Key takeaways: